badihaki/unity-action-cards/README.md

 # Card Action Game Readme

+### 8/13 - Blender rigify Attempt 2
+Rigify broke for my female player character.
+Tried using Auto Rig Pro but don't like the workflow.
+Going back to Rigify.
+Need to add bones and collections for the following:
+	- Skirt
+	- Collar
+	- Hair
+	- Weapons

 ### 3/29 - Saving and Loading Player (w/ gender)
 - I've redone a lot of the scriptable objects to abstract away whether it's for male or female bodytypes.
 - The logic for handling whether it is m/f is in Game Manager/Character Customization Database